 “For us, it was how would we go about thinking about reconnecting fans with media in a different way,” said Lance Evans, AIA, a principal at HKS and one of the primary SoFi architects.
 “If I was going to watch a game at home, I’d have my iPad, I’d have my phone.
 How could we do that at an NFL game, at the same size, across the entire field?”

-So, what will the design of the Super Bowl or World Series stadium look like?
-Designers already have some ideas that Evans said are both “exciting and endless.”
+So, what will the design of the next Super Bowl or World Series stadium look like?
+HKS designers already have some ideas that Evans describes as both “exciting and endless.”
 Among them, pushing the concept of the “stadium” beyond its limited physical footprint into the limitless virtual realm.